“This post may contain affiliate links. Please read my disclosure for more info.

 I’ve spent dozens of weekends at my kids’ soccer tournaments where usually by noon, every trash can in sight is overflowing onto the ground with hundreds of empty plastic bottles.

-And they are really a waste of money.
-A reusable water bottle like a Hydro Flask can actually be more convenient because it keeps your drink cold or hot for hours.
+A reusable water bottle like a Hydro Flask is more convenient (and more earth-friendly) because it keeps your drink cold or hot for up to 24 hours.

 And any Target carries water filters to put onto your faucet or in your fridge.